milesdwilliams15/Teaching/DPR 101/Notes/05_show_the_right_numbers_pt1.md

 <img src="05_show_the_right_numbers_pt1_files/figure-gfm/unnamed-chunk-5-1.png" width="75%" />

-Alright, that’s getting us *somewhere*, but we probably can do better still.
+That’s better, but we don’t have a finished product yet.
 Another option to try is to add a couple of different smoothed layers.
 One where we map groups to states and another that just shows the overall trend.
+We’ll drop the points geom, too.

 ``` r
 ggplot(Data) +